“An all-butter, classic yellow cake that’s tender and moist! Easy homemade recipe using simple ingredients!”

 Unfortunately, I just can not get that yellowcake to mess up!
 I’ve tried mixing at a high speed, over mixing, stomping while the cake is in the oven (my grandmother never let us kids go in the kitchen when a cake was baking) and all sorts of things, yet the cake was like “Still I rise!”

 However, as promised, I’ve got another yellow cake recipe that I think will be a hit for all.

-It’s a bit more stable with all-purpose flour, more leavening, more sugar and a couple extra yolks to kick up the fat content.
+It’s a bit more stable with all-purpose flour, more leavening, more sugar, and a couple of extra yolks to kick up the fat content.
 Fat and moisture is a yellow cakes friend.
 It’s a classic all-butter yellow cake but I’ve also bumped up the buttery flavor even more by adding in some butter flavoring.
 That’s optional, but yummers!

 I’ve made this cake four times so far and my boys prefer this one over the other one.
 I really do love them both!
 The first yellow cake has a very light and fluffy texture (almost melt in your mouth style) with an all-butter flavor.
 This new yellow cake recipe is fluffy but with a tighter crumb.